 Appropriate, evidenced based assessments, positive reinforcements, and quick responses to maladaptive behavior are all evidenced based modalities which reduce juvenile delinquency.
-The number of youth on probation has decreased by 32% since 2017/2018.
 Additionally, family counseling is a need that is constantly identified.
 As a result, the capacity to provide services to families will be evaluated.

-After a youth's Detention Hearing, the family is referred to the Probation Department for a thorough Family Intake Assessment administered by a full time Certified Drug and Alcohol Counselor and part-time Therapist.
+After a youth's Detention Hearing, the family is referred to the Probation Department for a thorough Family Intake Assessment administered by a full time Drug and Alcohol Counselor and part-time Therapist.
 During the assessment, several tools are utilized to determine a preliminary understanding of the needs of the youth and family.
 Those tools include Child Behavior Checklist (CBCL), Youth Self Report (YSR), Adolescent Substance Abuse Subtle Screening Inventory (SASSI) and Parent Adolescent Relationship Questionnaire (PARQ).
 The youth and family are subsequently referred to appropriate programs/services based on the outcome of each assessment tool.
 Many of the programs offered occur at the Probation Department.
 These programs include Anger Management, Healthy Communication, Victim Awareness, Tobacco Cessation, and Independent Living Program.
 The Drug and Alcohol Counselor facilitates drug and alcohol counseling utilizing a Cognitive Behavioral Therapy model.
 The Therapist provides probation families the opportunity to access immediate individual or family therapy using a Cognitive Behavioral Therapy approach at no cost to the family.

 The Yuba County Probation Department also receives referrals to programs from the Yuba County Juvenile Traffic Hearing Officer for youth who have been cited for an Infraction offense.
 These programs typically include Tobacco Cessation and Drug and Alcohol Education.
 An Intervention Counselor meets with the youth and family, processes the referral and facilitates the program.
 Upon the youth's completion or failure of completion, the Intervention Counselor provides the Juvenile Traffic Officer with a written completion/non-completion notice.

-While a goal of the 2020/2021 fiscal year was to implement a Youth Center where programs and services can be provided.
-The Probation Department pursued a building for the Youth Center, but was unsuccessful.
-It is hoped that an appropriate space will be procured in the 2022/2023 fiscal year.
-A youth only building, office or space would provide for a safe space for youth to work on their identified needs, provide support to parents, and remove the possible contamination of adult offenders interacting with youth.
+While a continued goal of this past fiscal year was to implement a Youth Center where programs and services can be provided.
+It is hoped that an appropriate space will be procured in the 2024/2025 fiscal year.
+A youth only building, office or space would provide a safe space for youth to work on their identified needs, provide support to parents, and remove the possible contamination of adult offenders interacting with youth.
 JJCPA funds would be used, at least partially, to rent a suitable space and provide for appropriate services at the Youth Center.